fjkiani/oncology-coPilot/cursorRules.md

 *   **Human-in-the-Loop Design:** Creating effective and non-intrusive clinician review/approval steps.

 Lessons & Design Principles:
+*   **Verify File Existence:** Verify the existence of relevant files/hooks (e.g., `useWebSocket.js`) across the project structure before concluding they are missing, even if not immediately visible in the primary component being edited.
 *   Use Gemini via Vertex AI for foundational HIPAA-compliant LLM tasks.
 *   Employ a multi-model AI strategy (General + Specialized).
 *   Prioritize HIPAA compliance in all architectural decisions.